jorgevazquezperez/INQASM/README.md

 ```

 The last line, corresponding to the `grun` command, is different from the one specified on the [The Definite ANTLR4 Reference](https://dl.icdst.org/pdfs/files3/a91ace57a8c4c8cdd9f1663e1051bf93.pdf) due to the change of location of TestRig in ANTLR4 version 4.13.1 (in the aforementioned book the version 4.0 is employed).

-### INQASM compilation

-Compiling an InQuIR program to a NetQASM set of subroutines is a straight forward process, as has been shown in the [Intallation and usage](#installation-and-usage) section.

-**\#TODO** Explicar lo del ejemplo que tenemos comparando con NetQASM cuando estén las carpetas actualizadas.